imvijaychaurasia/imvjai/README.md

 - **Security & Compliance:** IT Compliance (ISO, SOC2), VAPT, Cybersecurity Audits
 - **Open Source:** Proficient in using and implementing Open Source solutions

 ## 💖 Support My Work
 If my projects or code have helped you in any way, consider supporting my efforts!
 Scan the QR code below to make a donation:
+Thank you for your support!
+Every contribution motivates me to keep creating and sharing. 🙌
 <img src="gp-qrcode.jpg" alt="Support Me - QR Code" width="200" />

-Thank you for your support!
-Every contribution motivates me to keep creating and sharing 🙌.